verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.4.5
 Fixes:
-- Updated base and other images for bugs and security.
+- Updated base and other images for issues and security.

 Component version updates:
 - WebLogic Kubernetes Operator v4.0.6